 How often have you gone to a gym or exercise class and been to told to switch on your core?
 Have you given birth and found that you no longer have the same level of control of your pelvic floor muscles?
 Do you have hip pain or 'trochanteric bursitis'?

 Do you really understand what it means to switch on your core?

+Poor core muscle activation patterns are most commonly associated with low back pain.
 The muscles of the abdominal core are formed in several layers, each with their own purpose and function.
 Specifically, the deeper layer abdominal muscle (transversus abdominus) plays a pivotal role in creating a scaffold-like system that helps support the spine and pelvis.
-Using diagnostic ultrasound we can display images of your core that can subsequently improve your ability to accurately initiate an effective core contraction.
+Using RTUS we can display images of your core that can subsequently improve your ability to accurately initiate an effective core contraction.
 You get immediate visual feed-back on the screen to show how effectively your muscles contract to protect the spine.

-Activation of the deep hip muscles can also be assessed and trained using real-time ultrasound.
+Activation of the deep hip muscles can also be assessed and trained using RTUS.
 Common hip conditions such as trochanteric bursitis and gluteal tendinopathies can can attributed to poor function and damage of the gluteal and hip cuff muscles.
-By imaging these muscles with ultrasound you can learn to create better patterns and cues for activation.
+By imaging these muscles with RTUS you can learn to create better patterns and cues for activation.
 You get visual feedback as to the effectiveness of your contraction.
 This ensures that exercises as part of a hip rehabilitation program are effective.

 Pelvic floor (post-natal assessment)